 - parsley, handful, minced

 - 1 lobster cooked to your liking

 Combine all ingredients in a bowl, except vinegar and olive oil.

 Drizzle olive oil over, just enough to combine everything together.

 Sprinkle a little red wine vinegar over the top and give a good stir.

-Serve with cooked lobster.
+Serve with cooked lobster - steamed or grilled.